1. Write for your audience. If in doubt about your readers’ background, always write for the least informed.

 4. They say “Content is king”… but structure is the secret that holds it together.
 Fix the structure first.
 Only then start drafting your content.

 5. Favour active voice over passive: it takes less time to process.

 6. Keep subject and verb close together.
 Don’t make your reader hang out there in waiting.

 7. Choose words carefully.
-Do they express the exact meeting you want them to convey?
+Do they express the exact meaning you want them to convey?

 8. Use verbs, not nouns.
 They are more powerful to carry your sentence forward.

 9. Omit useless words.
 Sometimes, less is more.